githmi-paranahewa/itemService/README.md

-##Item Service
+## Item Service

 This service provides crud operation for Items.
+Go is the main language used for coding.